zenomt/pikchr-cmd/README.md

 delimiter prefix on the same line.
 Modifiers can change the behavior of the Pikchr formatter for just that diagram.
 Unrecognized modifiers are ignored, but can be matched by the `-N` command-line option (use `-h` to see all of the available options).
-The following modifier is recognized:
+The following modifiers are recognized:

 * `svg-only`: Output the `<svg>` tag without wrapping it in a `<div>`.
 By default (unless command-line option `-b` is given) each diagram is enclosed in a